-Since Tokyo is so spread out, one of the best way to explore its many interesting spots is by bicycle.
-On a recent two-wheeled jaunt around where I live in northern Shinjuku I came across Kagurazaka (神楽坂), one of the city’s oldest and lesser-known neighbourhoods near Iidabashi Station.
+Since Tokyo is so spread out, one of the best ways to explore its many interesting spots is by bicycle.
+On a recent two-wheeled jaunt around where I live in northern Shinjuku, I came across Kagurazaka (神楽坂), one of the city’s oldest and lesser-known neighbourhoods near Iidabashi Station.

 Looking down the slope along Waseda Dori you can see the beginning of the main shopping street.

 Looking back up the bridge you can see the stone footprint of a former fort which once stood along the river.

 Almost every company in Japan seems to have a cute mascot for some reason – this real estate agent here being no exception.